ethanimproving/Family-Ideas/Parenting/Psychological/Overthinking.md

 >The more decisions we make in a day, the worse the quality of our decisions will be over time. ~ Anne Bogel

+# Automate Tasks

+As you automate some tasks, your brain gains freedom to think on more important things.[^3]

 # Eat the same thing.

 It’s remarkable how many decisions we face every day about food.
 Food and mealtimes play a huge role in our rhythms of life, so when we streamline these things, we save big.